 The Maritime Museum of San Diego is located downtown and offers one of the largest collections of historic ships in the country.
-You can see, submarines, ferry boats and tall ships and the star of the museum the 1863 tall ship Star of India.
+You can see submarines, ferry boats and tall ships, and the museum’s star, the 1863 tall ship Star of India.

 The ship collection includes eight vessels, three of which are: The Berkeley (1898), the first propeller-driven steam ferry.
 The USS Dolphin (1968) reported being the submarine with the deepest dive and the Californian (1984) a replica of a mid-century revenue cutter.

-The Maritime Museum of San Diego is a great place to share with your children offering a chance to learn together with them.
+The Maritime Museum of San Diego is a great place to share with your children, offering them a chance to learn together.
 There are activities for adults, school-age children, families, and even team building activities for the workplace.

-Because of the location of the Maritime Museum, right on the San Diego Bay, its possible to board a ship for a sea adventure or even take a whale watching cruise during the fall months and view huge gray whales off the shore of San Diego.
+Because of the Maritime Museum location, right on the San Diego Bay, it’s possible to board a ship for a sea adventure or even take a whale-watching cruise during the fall months and view giant gray whales off the shore of San Diego.

-The Maritime Museum of San Diego is ideally located near downtown and in proximity to other interesting attractions, you may wish to explore after your time at the museum.
-Within easy walking distance are the USS Midway aircraft museum, restaurants and the San Diego train station where you can take trains and red car trolleys to destinations all over San Diego.
+The Maritime Museum of San Diego is ideally located near downtown, and in proximity to other exciting attractions you may wish to explore after your time at the museum.
+Within easy walking distance are the USS Midway aircraft museum, restaurants, and the San Diego train station, where you can take trains and red car trolleys to destinations all over San Diego.

-The biggest Tall Ship festival on the west coast held at the Maritime Museum over the labor day weekend each year.
-One fun event at the festival is the Cannon Ball battle which takes place on San Diego Bay.
+The biggest Tall Ship festival on the west coast is held at the Maritime Museum over the labor day weekend each year.
+One fun event at the festival is the Cannon Ball battle, which takes place in San Diego Bay.

 Plan on spending at least a half-day at the maritime museum.
 After you can enjoy a fresh seafood lunch or dinner at a nearby restaurant or take a bicycle cab along the bay to Seaport Village with more dining options.

 The Maritime Museum offers a Family Overnight Adventure aboard the Star of India.
-Here is your opportunity, to see what life was like for crew or immigrants aboard such ships as the Star of India.
-These excursions take place in the summer and include an afternoon departure on a Saturday and a return to port on Sunday morning.
+Here is your opportunity to see what life was like for crew or immigrants aboard such ships as the Star of India.
+These excursions occur in the summer and include an afternoon departure on a Saturday and a return to port on Sunday morning.

-Becoming a member of the Maritime Museum is a fine idea.
-It’s a wonderful gift idea as well.
+Becoming a member of the Maritime Museum is a fair idea.
+It’s a beautiful gift idea as well.
 As a member, you receive free admission to the museum, free guest passes, and a free newsletter.
 You will also receive a ten percent discount in the museum stores.

 If your passion for the Maritime runs deep, you can enlist as a volunteer.
-There are numerous opportunities for volunteers and surely one will grab your interest if you choose to volunteer, here.
+There are numerous opportunities for volunteers, and indeed one will grab your interest if you choose to volunteer here.

-The Maritime Museum has an online store packed gift items or things just for yourself.
-Apparel includes shirts and hats, Collectibles include ships in a bottle, key chains, and other novelty items.
-You might also enjoy the Pirate theme selections and a nice selection of prints and posters.
+The Maritime Museum has an online store packed with gift items or things just for yourself.
+Apparel includes shirts and hats; Collectibles include ships in a bottle, key chains, and other novelty items.
+You might also enjoy the Pirate theme selections and an excellent selection of prints and posters.
 Gift Certificates are also available in any amount.

-The San Diego Maritime Museum is on Harbor Drive near the corner of Ash Street a few blocks west of Interstate 5.
+The San Diego Maritime Museum is on Harbor Drive near Ash Street’s corner, a few blocks west of Interstate 5.
 There is metered parking nearby.
 If you wish to avoid the parking hassles altogether, the San Diego Trolley is a fun way to arrive at the Maritime Museum with no parking worries to cloud your sunny day on the San Diego Bay.